uchicago-cs/cmsc23320/website/projects/project2.rst

 Only one team member needs to run these commands.
 Create an empty directory and, inside that directory run the following commands.
 In the commands below, ``$REPO_URL`` refers to the SSH URL of your repository.
 To get this URL, log into GitHub and navigate to your project repository.
+Then, under "Quick setup — if you’ve done this kind of thing before", make sure the "SSH" button is selected, and copy the URL that appears next to it.
-Then, click on the green "Code" button, and make sure the "SSH" tab is selected.
-Your repository URL should look something like this:
+It should look something like this: ``git@github.com:uchicago-cmsc23320-spr-24/chirc-jdoe-jrandom.git``
-``git@github.com:uchicago-cmsc23320-2022-aut/chitcp-p2-jdoe-jrandom.git``

 ::

     git init
     git remote add origin $REPO_URL
     git remote add upstream https://github.com/uchicago-cs/chitcp.git
-    git pull upstream master
+    git pull upstream main
+    git branch -M main
-    git push -u origin master
+    git push -u origin main

 **Cloning instructions**